aspose-ocr/Aspose.OCR-Documentation/net/developer-reference/performance-optimization/fast-recognition/_index.md

 type: docs
 url: /net/fast-recognition/
 title: Fast recognition
-description: Extract text from high-quality scans using as few resources as possible.
+description: How to read text from high-quality scans using as few resources as possible.
 keywords:
 - recognize
 - fast